When the Defective Premises Act may help...and when it may not

 The court also commented more generally on the way that the case was pleaded and noted that enabling SCd to identify what or was not part of the pleaded case was not an academic exercise.
 With allegations of professional negligence, SCd was entitled to know what the alleged breaches were and respond to those specific breaches, rather than attempt to hit a moving target.

-The judgement further dealt with Marbank’s counterclaim for alleged underpayment for the works, which involved consideration of the final certificate regime under the JCT contract and the basis on which Markbank could claim for variations that were not formally confirmed in a contract administrator’s instructions.
+The judgment further dealt with Marbank’s counterclaim for alleged underpayment for the works, which involved consideration of the final certificate regime under the JCT contract and the basis on which Markbank could claim for variations that were not formally confirmed in a contract administrator’s instructions.
 Here the court held that in each instance where there was no formal contract administrator’s instruction, consideration needed to be given as to whether there was sufficient written instruction generally in relation to that variation.
 Where Marbank could not adduce any evidence of a written instruction, then there was no basis for a claim under the contract.

 Key takeaways